tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

         return result;
     }

-Here is a MariaDB `Implementation` of a lightweight version of [VALIDATION_KINGDOM_NOTEMPTY](../../terms/bdqtest/index.md#VALIDATION_KINGDOM_NOTEMPTY), which provides a list of NOT_COMPLIANT records for some flat taxonomy table in a database, again handing off the responsibility for evaluation of non-printing characters to the trim function available in the language.
+Here is a MariaDB implementation of a lightweight version of [VALIDATION_KINGDOM_NOTEMPTY](../../terms/bdqtest/index.md#VALIDATION_KINGDOM_NOTEMPTY), which provides a list of NOT_COMPLIANT records for some flat taxonomy table in a database, again handing off the responsibility for evaluation of non-printing characters to the trim function available in the language.

     SELECT taxonomy_id, kingdom,
          'VALIDATION_KINGDOM_NOTEMPTY' as test, 'NOT_COMPLIANT' as response_result, 'RUN_HAS_RESULT' as response_status,